YinJC/uk-tex-faq/FAQ-zerochap.md

----
-layout: page
-title: Why are my sections numbered 0.1 &hellip;?
+# Why are my sections numbered 0.1 &hellip;?
----

 This happens when your document is using the standard [`book`](http://ctan.org/pkg/book) or [`report`](http://ctan.org/pkg/report) class (or one similar), and you've got a `\section`